-A law firm must establish and maintain systems and controls to prevent and detect money laundering and terrorist financing that enable the business to;
+A firm must establish and maintain systems and controls to prevent and detect money laundering and terrorist financing that enable the business to;

 - Apply appropriate client due diligence (CDD) policies and procedures that take into account vulnerabilities and risk.
-Policies and procedures must include; - o The development of clear client acceptance policies and procedures and - o Identifying and verifying the identity of the applicant of the business. - Monitor and review instances where exemptions are granted to policies and procedures or where controls are overridden. - Report to the Turks and Caicos Islands Financial Intelligence Unit when it knows or has reasonable grounds to know or suspect that another person is involved in money laundering or terrorist financing, including attempted transactions. - Ensure that relevant employees are - o adequately screened when they are initially employed, - aware of the risks of becoming concerned in arrangements involving criminal money and terrorist financing, - o aware of their personal obligations and the internal policies and procedures concerning measures to combat money laundering and terrorist financing, and
+Policies and procedures must include; - o The development of clear client acceptance policies and procedures and - o Identifying and verifying the identity of the applicant of the business. - Monitor and review instances where exemptions are granted to policies and procedures or where controls are overridden. - Report to the Turks and Caicos Islands Financial Intelligence Unit when it knows or has reasonable grounds to know or suspect that another person is involved in money laundering or terrorist financing, including attempted transactions. - Ensure that relevant employees are - o adequately screened when they are initially employed, - aware of the risks of becoming concerned in arrangements involving criminal money and terrorist financing, - o aware of their personal obligations and the internal policies and procedures concerning measures to combat money laundering and terrorist financing, and - o provided with adequate training. - Maintain adequate records - Liaise closely with the Commission and the FIU on matters concerning vigilance, systems and controls.

-3 The Code Part II
+&lt;sup>3 The Code Part 2